valvoda/holjplus/README.md

 # HOLJ Plus

-This project extracts UK House of Lords judgements from 1996 to 2009 from: https://publications.parliament.uk/pa/ld/ldjudgmt.htm
+This project extracts UK House of Lords judgements from 1996 to 2009: https://publications.parliament.uk/pa/ld/ldjudgmt.htm

-The HTML files are scraped for the text of the case and cleaned up for purposes of annotating the majority judgement.
+HTML files are scraped for the text of the cases and cleaned up for the purposes of annotating the majority judgement.

 ## Getting Started